sirosen/globus-sdk-python/docs/api/response.rst

 Responses
 =========

-All method return values for Globus SDK Clients are ``GlobusResponse`` objects.
+Unless noted otherwise, all method return values for Globus SDK Clients are ``GlobusResponse`` objects.

 Some ``GlobusResponse`` objects are iterables.
 In those cases, their contents will also be ``GlobusResponse`` objects.